Overview

 Summary Statistics

-You can also review the complete list of tags and how many times each tag was used (cited) in the test.
-As seen in the example image above, spelling of the words matters and the letter case matters.
-We can see "crisp", "Crispy", and "crispy".
+As shown in the example image above, both spelling and letter case impact the tag counts.
+For example, we can see "crisp", "Crispy", and "crispy" as unique tags.
 Although we can assume that different people were trying to use the same term, they did not create the tags the same way, and so each of these terms is treated as a unique tag.
 The tags list can help you decide how to handle these instances.
-You might want to increase your citations threshold and thus exclude such tags, or clone your test by keeping results in the clone and edit raw results to update the spelling and/or letter case.
+You might want to increase your citations threshold and thus exclude such tags.
+Alternatively, you may clone your test by keeping results in the clone.
+You can then edit raw results to update spelling and/or letter case before regenerating the report.

 The citations threshold set prior to generating the report is displayed below the tags list.
 Tags that were cited less number of times than the threshold value will not be included in the analysis.